-Growing coffee?
-Sounds ridiculous, right?
-Well, yes, it is a bit, I suppose, but I put this under the same category as growing coconuts, bananas, and mangoes.
-You're not actually growing these plants to harvest coffee (and why would you, because there are experts already growing better coffee than you could grow), but for the novelty effect.
-And besides, the coffee plant is actually an attractive little plant with glossy green leaves and a compact growth habit.
+Growing coffee in your home sounds ridiculous, right?
+Well, yes, it is a bit, but not much harder than growing coconuts, bananas, and mangoes.
+You're not growing these plants to harvest coffee (and why would you, because there are experts already growing better coffee than you could grow), but for the novelty effect.
+And besides, the coffee plant is an attractive little plant with glossy green leaves and a compact growth habit.

 - Water: Coffee plants are water lovers and require both regular and ample water and high humidity.
 In their preferred growth habit, they grow on the sides of tropical mountains, where they get lots of rain and plenty of fog.